adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP09CERT1
 Certificate of less than one academic year in Communication, Journalism, And Related Programs.
-Cert. less than one academic yr in Communication, Journalism, & Related Programs.
+Cert. <1 academic yr in Communication, Journalism, & Related Programs.

 CIP09CERT2
 Certificate of at least one but less than two academic years in Communication, Journalism, And Related Programs.
-Cert. at least one but less than two academicyrs in Communication, Journalism, & Related Programs.
+Cert. >1<2 academicyrs in Communication, Journalism, & Related Programs.

 CIP09ASSOC
 Associate degree in Communication, Journalism, And Related Programs.
 Assoc. deg. in Communication, Journalism, & Related Programs.

 CIP09CERT4
-Award of more than two but less than four academic years in Communication, Journalism, And Related Programs.
+Award of at least two but less than four academic years in Communication, Journalism, And Related Programs.
-Award more than two but less than four academicyrs in Communication, Journalism, & Related Programs.
+Award >2<4 academicyrs in Communication, Journalism, & Related Programs.

 CIP09BACHL
 Bachelor's degree in Communication, Journalism, And Related Programs.